Jenny Yeh, Executive Director of Winsing Arts Foundation

 Unrestricted

-Winsing Arts Foundation will host the opening event of Mexican artist Abraham Cruzvillegas at Winsing Art Place next Sunday 8/13 at 3 p.m.
-This exhibition presents a series of sculptural installations and paintings by Cruzvillegas, whose creations involve change, incompleteness and unpredictability.
-The characteristics of this work are also related to chance, variability and hope.
-On the opening day, Jenny Yeh, executive director of Winsing Arts Foundation, and Rudy Tseng, an art collector, will share their collection opportunities and how they feel about the work, and look forward to seeing the show together.
+Winsing Arts Foundation will host the opening event for Mexican artist Abraham Cruzvillegas at Winsing Art Place next Sunday, August 13, at 3 p.m.
+This exhibition presents a series of sculptural installations and paintings by Cruzvillegas, whose creations work involves change, incompleteness, and unpredictability.
+The characteristics of this his work are also related to chance, variability, and hope.
+On the opening day, Jenny Yeh, executive Ddirector of Winsing Arts Foundation, and Rudy Tseng, an experienced art collector, will share their collection opportunities and how their impressions ofy feel about the works, and.
+We look forward to seeing you at the exhibitionshow together.

-At the opening talk of Abraham Cruzvillegas' solo exhibition, an art collector Rudy Tseng and foundation director Jenny Yeh were invited for a dialogue.
-Due to the time difference between Mexico and Taiwan, a pre-recorded video with Abraham was played at the event, allowing the audience to gain a deeper understanding of the concepts behind his work.
-In the video, Abraham remarked: "I constantly try to slowly build myself, just like the houses of autoconstrucción—it is undoubtedly an ongoing and unfinished process."
+At the opening talk for Abraham Cruzvillegas' solo exhibition, art collector Rudy Tseng and the foundation’s director, Jenny Yeh, were invited for a dialogue.
+Due to the time difference between Mexico and Taiwan, a pre-recorded video featuring the artist was shown at the event, allowing the audience to gain a deeper understanding of the concepts behind his work.
+In the video, Cruzvillegas remarked, “I constantly try to slowly build myself, just like the houses of autoconstrucción—it is undoubtedly an ongoing and unfinished process.”

-The director of the foundation, Jenny Yeh, said: “Through Abraham's narration, we find that both painting and sculpture, it is very moving, it is about the present and a part of his life, expressing himself in different media and ways, telling the present moment.”
-At the beginning of the conversation, Jenny Yeh and Rudy Tseng shared with the audience the moment they first met the artist and the opportunity to collect.
-Rudy Tseng also talks about Abraham's experiences at the Gabriel Orozco workshop as a young man, such as the Venice Biennale and the Kassel Documenta.
-The layers of Abraham's work lay out the context of Abraham's work, including the spiritualism of everything in his work, as well as the background of autoconstrucción.
+Director Yeh said, “Through Abraham’s introduction, we find that both his painting and sculpture are very improvisational; they are about the present and a part of his life.
+He expresses himself in different media and ways, telling the present moment.”
+At the beginning of the conversation, Director Yeh and Tseng shared with the audience the moment they first met the artist and the opportunity to collect.
+Tseng also talked about Abraham’s experiences at the Gabriel Orozco workshop as a young man, the Venice Biennale, and the Documenta in Kassel, exploring the contextual layers of Abraham’s work, including the animism in his work and the background of autoconstrucción.

-Jenny Yeh also said: “What Abraham is doing now is happier and easier, but after all this fun and relaxation, like the one just mentioned behind it, it might make sense, but do you really need to know what it means?
-I feel like it might not be visible, but rather enjoy what he's creating now and seeing something deeper through it.”
+Director Yeh also said, “What Abraham is doing now is happier and easier, but behind all this fun and relaxation, like the one just mentioned, it might make sense.
+Yet, do you really need to know what it means?
+I feel like it might not necessarily be so.
+Instead, the point is to enjoy what he’s creating now and see something deeper through it.”